azdavis/azdavis.net/posts/en/define-pl-01.md

 ### Specification with mathematics

-However, it is possible to specify programming language not just with words, but with mathematics.
+However, it is possible write a specification not just with words, but with mathematics.
 Some examples of languages specified in this way are [Standard ML][sml-spec], [Pony][pony-spec], and [WebAssembly][wasm-spec].

 Formally specifying a language in this way is not a trivial task, but the